scotow/goxy/README.md

 ### Long polling

 To prevent unnecessary request to know if the server as available data, the server uses long polling.
-Doing so, if the user do not touch his terminal, no request should be completed.
+Doing so, if the user do not touch his terminal, no request should be completed (except some SSH heartbeats).

 ### Using OTP

 In order to prevent the server from asking data to the server, while the client did not ask for it, the server gives an OTP (One Time Password) for the next read and another one for the next write.

-If the server receives a request with an invalid OTP, the server response with a useless 200 response so the proxy dosn't notice a mismatch in the status code.
+If the server receives a request with an invalid OTP, the server response with a useless 200 response so the proxy doesn't notice a mismatch in the status code.

 ### Use common User-Agents